chesterbr/chesterbr.github.io/_posts/2017-09-06-atari-2600-cpu-running-on-a-breadboard.markdown

 In our breadboard, the CPU will *always* read the value `0xEA` (because we wired its data bus to its binary value of `11101010`, remember?).
 So it assumes our "game" actually starts at the address `0xEAEA` (`1110101011101010`), and starts reading code from there.

-Once again, keep in minde we only have 13 bits on the address lines, so the actual address becomes `0000101011101010`, or `0x0AEA`:
+Once again, keep in mind we only have 13 bits on the address lines, so the actual address becomes `0000101011101010`, or `0x0AEA`:

 ```
 Lower address bus : 0101011101010 : 0xAEA